thaalesalves/amaranthtrpg/system/character_sheet.md

 Points are divided in columns, which group specific ability or attribute types.
 The player gains N points that have to be distributed in each column of each item in the sheet.

 ### Example
-Baldor Melcar, a Bosmer from Elden Root, is one of King Camoran's court mages.
+Baldor Melcar, a Bosmer from Elden Root, is one of the **[Camoran King](https://en.uesp.net/wiki/Lore:Aeradan_Camoran)**'s court mages.
 In his sheet, he has 7/5/3 points to be distributed between his Attributes, meaning that he may use 7 in one of the columns, 5 in another and 3 on the last one.
 Being a mage, he chose to use 7 points in the Mental Attributes column, 5 in the Social column and 3 in the Physical column.
 For his abilities, he has 13/9/5, and used 13 in the Knowledges column, 9 in the Skills column and 5 in the Talents column, giving the larger point group to the column that contains magical abilities, making the physical talents less important.

 ## Character levels
 ### Sheet levels